-Whether you’re in the research, buying or caring for phase, you may have questions about how to best care for your newly sodded lawn.
+Whether you’re in the research, buying or caring for phase, you may have questions about how to best care for the new sod on your lawn.
 If you haven’t already, we urge you to read our preparations page as well as how to care for your sodlawn page.
 Here we have a few frequently asked question that we felt would be easiest if put in one place.

 Should all the elements align -the right combination of water and sun, your sod should take root in 2-6 weeks.
 With the right soil preparation, you should have shallow roots in roughly two weeks.

 Typically you want to wait to fertilize your lawn until after the sod has taken root (safe to say at least 3 weeks).
 You’ll want to make sure you pick the right fertilizer for your specific type of grass.
 We recommend fertilizing the sod with either Starter, Triple 15 (15-15-15) or Triple 16 (16-16-16) fertilizer.
 DON’T use any fertilizer with “weed” control.
 Wait until at least 7-8 mowings to use a fertilizer with “weed” control.
 You’ll want to fertilize every 5-6 weeks during the growing season.
 We recommend Scotts™ products.